Film Spoilers and

 The Bedroom Window (1999)

-The Rapist/Killer - Carl Henderson - Was Caught
+The Rapist/Killer - Carl Henderson - Was Caught, Although Barely

 Writer/director Curtis Hanson's Hitchcockian (Rear Window and The Man Who Knew Too Much), plot-twisting romantic thriller began with a very simple premise that became more complex and problematic as the film unfolded.

-After bachelor-architect Terry Lambert (Steve Guttenberg) had sex for the first time with his executive boss Collin's (Paul Shenar) sexy French wife Sylvia Wentworth (Isabelle Huppert) in his Baltimore apartment after an office party, he was in his bathroom at 2 am when she heard screams coming from outside his second story bedroom window.
-She witnessed a brutal mugging of a young cocktail waitress, later revealed to be Denise Connolly (Elizabeth McGovern) - during the struggle, Sylvia saw the creepy serial killer face-to-face as she stood nude at the window.
+Bachelor-architect Terry Lambert (Steve Guttenberg) had sex for the first time with his executive boss Collin's (Paul Shenar) sexy French wife Sylvia Wentworth (Isabelle Huppert) in his Baltimore apartment after an office party.
+After sex, he was in his bathroom at 2 am when she heard screams coming from outside his second story bedroom window.
+She witnessed a brutal mugging of a young cocktail waitress, later revealed to be Denise Connolly (Elizabeth McGovern).
+During the struggle, Sylvia saw the creepy serial killer face-to-face as she stood nude at the window.
 She told Terry the attacker was red-haired (with hair combed back into a ducktail), had pasty white skin, and was wearing a windbreaker.

 To hide the fact of their affair, Terry naively suggested that he would be honorable and report to investigative detectives Quirke (Carl Lumbly) and Jessup (Frederick Coffin) that he had seen the attacker, using her detailed observations as his own.
-During a line-up (when Terry was unable to make a positive ID) and a subsequent court hearing, second-hand witness Terry was shown by shrewd defense attorney (Wallace Shawn) to be an unreliable witness (without his contact lenses, he couldn't identify a red book at a distance of 20 feet in the courtroom).
-But to satisfy his own curiosity and act as an amateur detective doing his own surveillance, he trailed after the released prime suspect, a red-headed shipyard welder named Carl Henderson (Brad Greenquist), the "Dumpster Killer," who had since murdered another co-ed the same night of the attack a few blocks away, and a third young woman (labeled the Dancing Girl (Sara Carlson) in the credits).
+During a line-up (when Terry was unable to make a positive ID) and a subsequent court hearing, 'second-hand' witness Terry was shown by shrewd defense attorney (Wallace Shawn) to be an unreliable witness (without his contact lenses, he couldn't identify a red book at a distance of 20 feet in the courtroom).
+But to satisfy his own curiosity and act as an amateur detective doing his own surveillance, he trailed after the released prime suspect - a red-headed shipyard welder named Carl Henderson (Brad Greenquist), the "Dumpster Killer," who had since murdered another co-ed the same night of the attack a few blocks away, and a third young woman known as the Dancing Girl ((Sara Carlson) in the credits).